gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 Congrats, we have configured our terminal.
 Most Linux distribution come with _bash_ as the default shell.
 We want to switch to **zsh** which is more powerful than _bash_, but yet fully compatible to it.
-For newer MacOS versions _zsh_ is the default shell.
+For newer MacOS versions, _zsh_ is the default shell.
 For Ubuntu you have to install _zsh_:

 ```bash